mannie-paas/minishift/README.md

 minishift delete --clear-cache
 `

-# Shortcut to installing everything manually
+# Shortcuts

-Run the script here with install-all
+* Installing eveything manually.
+Run the below script from home of repo

 `
 sh run-minishift.sh install-all
+`

+* Creating Sample apps

+_GOTCHAS_: There are paths in create-sample.sh, which will need to be updated.

+`
+sh create-sample.sh
 `

 # install homebrew